jooonior/tf2-how-to-record-depth/README.md

 This means that in order for your world and depth to line up, you have to record both at the same time, in a single pass.

-I have modified the standard _ReShade_ _DisplayDepth_ shader to show both normal image and depth buffer side by side.
+I have modified the standard ReShade _DisplayDepth_ shader to show both normal image and depth buffer side by side.
-This image can then be recorded.
+This can then be recorded using game capture software.
 Some extra tricks are used to control the resolution and framerate of the footage.

 ### Required Software